cloudfour/cloudfour.com-patterns/.changeset/cuddly-poems-hang.md

 '@cloudfour/patterns': minor
 ---

-Add new `title` property to Icon component to make fallback text for semantic icons easier to specify.
+Add new `title` property to Icon component to make semantic fallback text much more straightforward